threepointone/charliegleason.com/README.md

 # Charlie Gleason (dot com)

 This repo houses the [charliegleason.com](https://charliegleason.com/) app, built to work On The Edge™️, with Cloudflare Pages.
-It is built using Remix.
+It was made using Remix.

 - Learn more about [Remix via their Docs](https://remix.run/docs)
 - Learn more about [Cloudflare Pages](https://pages.cloudflare.com/)